AI & ML Dev Conference

 An engineering team that works on AI products and technologies presents unique challenges.
 There is more ambiguity, unknowns and uncertainty in the definitions of AI products.
 To build a high performing engineering team in the era of ML and AI requires leaders to think differently, and empower key team members to factor in failures and allow for concurrent experimentation of ideas and technologies.
 Leaders need to build “resilience” not just at the infrastructure layer, but also at the management layer, allowing the team to take measured bets.
 In this session, doc.ai CTO Akshay Sharma will dive into what that management layer needs to look like – simple reporting structures, promoting fungibility and collaboration across teams, setting goals and, even, encouraging failure – to ensure engineer teams are keeping up with evolving product cycles and technologies while also fostering a scalable culture.

 How can we use AI to enhance workers’ performance, not replace them?
 The employee experience of 2030 will look nothing like that of 2010, and it's up to us to decide if that's a good thing or a bad thing.
-If we allow AI to be used solely to expand business profits, we might as well just use it to hire fewer workers, which ultimately spells trouble for the economy.
-Or, we could use AI to create and improve technology to take away the most tedious parts of our jobs, leaving us with more time to do thoughtful and meaningful work.
+If we allow automation and AI to be used solely to expand business profits, it may lead to hiring fewer workers, which ultimately spells trouble for the economy.
+Or, we could use automation and AI to create technology that takes away the most tedious parts of our jobs, leaving us with more time to do thoughtful and meaningful work.

-Operations (rev ops, legal ops, IT ops, etc.) in particular has historically been a neglected and under-resourced as a business function.
+Operations in particular has historically been neglected and under-resourced as a business function.
 Ops teams themselves lack resources specific to the mission-critical work they do.
 That is changing, and changing fast.
-With regard to AI, these ops teams should be the ones deciding how AI gets implemented throughout the business.
+These ops teams should be the ones deciding how AI gets implemented throughout the business.
 Otherwise, it’ll lead to operational debt where teams are using a messy web of tools and systems that don’t interact.

 In this session, Sagi will make the case for people first automation, explain how to reshape the work of employees so they can deliver more value to their companies, how to empower operations professionals with adaptive platforms to complete business processes, and help companies decipher what should and shouldn’t be automated.